mveteanu/CodeAvenger/_posts/2001-03-19-PowerTests.NET-is-launched.md

 PowerTests.NET is a web based application built using the latest DHTML technologies for achieving a desktop-like rich experience in a web browser.

 - Front-end: pure DHTML (DOM + CSS + Scripting) for IE5.5 with VBScript as scripting language
-- Back-end: Classic ASP pages with VBScript as scripting language
+- Back-end: Microsoft ASP pages with VBScript as scripting language
 - Database: Microsoft .MDB